Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Artificial Neural Networks And Deep Learning.md

 The neural network is trained using input data and target data, and the neural network model is represented by interconnected weights.
 The objective is to minimize the training error while keeping the weights small, which is achieved through an objective function that combines the data error and a weight decay term.

+#### Bayesi

+In summary, the Bayesian regularization algorithm combines prior knowledge with observed data to estimate the posterior distribution of the model parameters.
+This enables regularization and provides a principled way to control model complexity and improve generalization performance.
+By incorporating uncertainty estimation, Bayesian regularization offers a powerful framework for robust and reliable inference in machine learning tasks.

 ### Parameters and hyperparameters

 ### Levels of inference